Anushkamahajan6/Leagle/README.md

 ## Team

-Built by **Team CodeWizards** — a group of three engineers who believe compliance shouldn't require a law degree.
+Built by **Team Hustlers** — a group of three engineers who believe compliance shouldn't require a law degree.

 ---